Concert band: Instrumentation

 The early instrumentation of a large concert band (including violin soloist Nicoline Zedeler) is shown by the John Philip Sousa Band during their 1911 world tour.

-Instrumentation for the wind band is not completely standardized; composers will frequently add or omit parts.
-Instruments and parts in parentheses in the list below are less common but still often used; due to the fact that some bands are missing these instruments, important lines for these instruments are often cued into other parts.
+Instrumentation for the wind band is not completely standardized; composers will frequently add or omit parts to their scores.
+Instruments and parts in parentheses in the list below are less common but are still often used; due to the fact that some bands are missing these instruments, important lines for these instruments are often cued into other parts.

-Instrumentation differs depending on the type of ensemble.
-Middle school and high school bands frequently have more limited instrumentation and fewer parts (for example, no double reeds, or only two horn parts instead of four).
+Instrumentation for the songs differs depending on the type of ensemble.
+Middle school and high school bands frequently have more limited instrumentation and fewer parts (a few examples includes no oboe, no bassoon, or neither of the double reeds, only two horn parts instead of four, six, or even eight horns, and no mallet percussion).
 This is both to limit the difficulty for inexperienced players and because schools frequently do not have access to the less common instruments.

-The standard concert band will have several players on each part depending on available personnel and the preference of the conductor.
-A concert band can theoretically have as many as 200 members from a set of only 35 parts.
-The wind ensemble, on the other hand, will have very little doubling, if any; commonly, clarinets or flutes may be doubled, especially to handle any divisi passages, and others will have one player per part, as dictated by the requirements of a specific composition.
-It is also common to see two tubas and two euphoniums or baritones playing the same part in a wind ensemble.
+The standard concert band will have several players on each part depending on available personnel and the preference of the conductor, or the composer of a piece.
+A concert band can theoretically have as many as 200 members from a set that only contains 35 parts.
+The wind ensemble, on the other hand, will have very little doubling, if any; commonly, clarinets or flutes may be doubled, especially to handle any divisi passages, and other compositions will have one player per part, as dictated by the requirements of a specific composition by the composer.
+It is also common to see two tubas and two euphoniums and/or baritones playing the same part in a wind ensemble.